what exactly is a “vocation”?

 We call this process “Discernment.”
 The discernment process to the priesthood must also include the Church.
 If you are thinking that God could be calling you to be a priest, you should speak to your parish priest and your diocesan vocation director.
 The bishop is the one who will ultimately decide who is and who is not called to be a diocesan priest.
 He is assisted in this by the vocations office and the seminary staff.

-Can I be happy in my life if I don’t follow God’s plan for me?
+what if I don’t follow God’s plan for me?

-If you do not follow the vocation for which God made you, you can attain a certain degree of happiness in this world and still attain salvation (go to heaven).
+If you do not follow the vocation for which God made you, you can gain a certain degree of happiness in this world and still gain salvation (go to heaven).
 However, you can never be as happy as you might have been, had you followed your proper vocation.
 This is why it is so important that you discern correctly.
 The discernment of your vocation is likely to be the most important decision you will make in your entire life!
 Of course, there are trials and tribulations in every vocation.
 To become a priest does not take away all life’s struggles.
 But there is great joy in laying down one’s life for our Lord and His Church.

 What is a priest?